camarman/GTRPy/docs/image_size_data.md

 # Image Size Data

-Storing the size of the images, used in `res` directory.
+Storing the size of the images used in `res` directory.
+These values are meant to use in `tools/latex_image_producer.py`

 ## Main Page